resurfaceio/sample-rails-heroku/README.md

 # test-rails-heroku
-Test Rails app for Heroku
+For testing Rails on Heroku

 This was cloned from Heroku's [Getting Started with Ruby on Heroku](https://github.com/heroku/ruby-getting-started) app at commit `fc36262`.
 We prefer to keep our own copy to keep our tests from breaking without warning.